FredChamp/ReadTheDocTest/Tutorials/src/Tuto02DataServiceBasic.rst

                         Description service of the GUI:
                         The ::gui::frame::DefaultFrame service automatically positions the various containers in the application main window.
-                        Here, it declare a container for the 3D rendering service.
+                        Here, it declares a container for the 3D rendering service.
                     -->
                     <service uid="myFrame" impl="::gui::frame::DefaultFrame" type="::fwGui::IFrameSrv" >
                         <gui>